 2. Do the Sentinel Dome Hike

 After enjoying the views from Glacier Point, our large group did the Sentinel Dome Hike on day 2 of the Yosemite itinerary.
 The Half Dome was to be seen at various viewpoints from the hike to Sentinel Dome.
-This hike is easy until the final stretch up the dome itself, which is short but quite steep.
+This hike is easy until the final stretch up to the dome itself, which is short but quite steep.